 Virginia Employment Commission: New unemployment claims continue downward trend

-For the filing week ending May 15, the figure for seasonally unadjusted initial unemployment claims in Virginia was 10,642.
-The latest claims figure was a decrease of 628 claimants from the previous week.
+For the filing week ending May 22, the figure for new unemployment claims in Virginia was 9,843, a decrease of 799 claimants from the previous week.

-For the most recent filing week, continued weeks claimed totaled 60,413, which was an increase of 2,569 claims from the previous week, but 85 percent lower than the 403,557 continued claims from the comparable week last year.
+For the most recent filing week, continued weeks claimed totaled 54,163, which was a decrease of 6,250 claims from the previous week, but 87 percent lower than the 402,926 continued claims from the comparable week last year.

 The continued claims total is mainly comprised of those recent initial claimants who continued to file for unemployment insurance benefits during the COVID-19 pandemic.